MSSE-research-projects/gamification-platform/README.md

 6. Install fixtures

     Run command 'python manage.py loaddata assignments courses entities membership registration survey users artifact'

+7. Django Migration

+    After each time you make changes on the models, migrate the database run : `python manage.py makemigration` (make migration) `python manage.py migrate` (migrate the database to the new changes)

 # How to Run